Pokeglitch/gb2a/README.md

 It will continue parsing until it reaches a known address, an `eos` symbol, or a value not in the charmap

-Text is written to the output file as a string, a concatenation of all chars after converting from the byte value using the `charmap`
+Text is written to the output file as a string (a concatenation of all chars after converting from the byte value using the CharMap)

 Values can be (alone or in an array):
   * Number